 Environment:

-Where a budgie lives can also affect how much dust it makes.
-Budgies can make more powder when they live in a dry, dusty place.
-Their bodies do this to protect their feathers and skin from the dry air.
+Where a budgie lives also has an effect on how much dust it creates.
+When budgies live in a dry, dusty area, they may produce more powder.
+Their body does this to protect their feathers and skin from the dry air.

 Conclusion

-In conclusion, budgies do make a fine powder called “powder down,” which can get everywhere and give some people breathing problems.
-Even though this dust is usually safe for the birds, it is important for the people who own them to take steps to deal with it well.
+In conclusion, budgies produce a fine powder called “powder down”, which can get everywhere and cause breathing problems for some people.
+Although this dust is generally safe for birds, it is important for people who have this dust to take steps to deal with it properly.

-You can reduce the amount of budgie dust in your home and the risk of respiratory problems by cleaning often, using a HEPA air purifier, avoiding carpeting, bathing your bird, and washing your hands after handling your bird or cleaning their cage.
+You can reduce the amount of budgie dust and respiratory problems in your home by cleaning often, using a HEPA air purifier, avoiding carpeting, bathing your bird, and washing your hands after handling your bird or cleaning their cage. can reduce the risk.